blorente/decorat/wiki/stories/the_promotion.md

 "You know I can't talk about it"

 "I know, I know.
 Just you've been... not yourself, lately.
 Not that I'm complaining about the raise" he said, raising the caffeine cup.
-"I reckon you've got some proper shut-eye in a while."
+"I reckon you've not got some proper shut-eye in a while."

 "Mhm...".
 I finished my cup, as we hurried inside the packed carriage.
-Jorrick shrugged
+Jorrick shrugged.

 "PLEASE ENSURE THAT ALL EXTREMITIES ARE INSIDE THE CARRIAGE AT ALL *clang*".
 The mechanized voice of the speakers got interrupted by a loud snap of the closing doors.
 With a tug, the mag-train started accelerating towards the spires.
-I stared at the grid of rockrete hab-blocks, their facades blackened by the ever-present mist.
+I stared at the grid of rockrete hab-blocks, their facades blackened by the ever-present mist of the lower hive.

-As the train made its way up the rings of //TODO: Hive name, we saw a couple of urban fliers zoom past, in the opposite direction.
+As the train made its way up the rings of //TODO: Hive name, we saw a couple of urban fliers zoom past in the opposite direction.
 They were painted in arbites bronze, contrasting with the backdrop of smoky bars and neon entertainment houses of the mid-hive.

 "Bet they're going to the Graters, those ninkers."